 Colorimetric Measurement of Lights (Colour Measurement)

 The measurement of the colour of lights is described in CIE Publication No 15.2 (1986) Colorimetry.
-There are two main types of instrument for measuring the colour of a light: one is a colorimeter; the other is a spectroradiometer.
+There are two main types of instruments for measuring the colour of a light: one is a colorimeter; the other is a spectroradiometer.

 Colorimeters usually comprise three photoreceptors, each with a coloured filter.
 Each filter is matched to the response of one of the three eye receptors, red green and blue and such devices are called ‘tristimulus’ colorimeters.
 The colorimeter gives three outputs, one for each filtered receptor, and these correspond to the X, Y and Z functions of the human observer.